-D. Placement of English Learners - Structured English Immersion Program student can succeed in an English-only mainstream classroom.
+D. Placement of English Learners - Structured English Immersion Program

+All MSA-7 EL students participate in a Structured English Immersion (SEI) program.
+The U.S. Department of Education describes the goal of this program as "acquisition of English language skills so that the EL student can succeed in an English-only mainstream classroom.
 All instruction in an immersion strategy program is in English."
 Within this SEI program, ELs are provided with daily designated and integrated English Language Development.
 Integrated ELD is provided to all ELs across all disciplines utilizing the frameworks and strategies outlined below.
 Designated ELD is also provided to all ELs, however instructional placement and support vary according to the students' ELD level.
 All curriculum used within the SEI program has ELD components/resources that facilitate language acquisition.
 Additionally, Newcomers and Long Term English Learners receive supplemental services in the program as outlined below.